nathanwbailey/EtinyNet-CortexM4/README.md

 ### Where is the code?

-* accuracy_increase_trial.py - Implements EtinyNet in Keras.
-Steps down the input size of the training data to achieve better accuracy that just training on a smaller image size from the start.
-Converts the model to tflite and outputs an image in a C header.
+* main.py - Implements EtinyNet in Keras.
+Steps down the input size of the training data using a student-teacher like method
-* cortex_program/cortex_program.ino - Runs EtinyNet on the Cortex-M4F, classifies the example outputted in the python file.
+* dataset_student_teacher.py - Logic for the custom student-teacher Keras dataset
+* generate_xml_file.py - Creates an xml file to be used in the dataset (contains image file names + labels)
+* create_student_teacher_data.py - Runs the data through the network trained on the 224x224 input images and outputs the results to an xml file used in the dataset tempature_softmax_activation_layer.py - Custom tempature softmax activation layer used in the EtinyNet network

 ### Requirements